Emergency Preparedness: What Every Worker Should Know

 - Encourage the use of radios or emergency apps in which telephones may additionally fail.

-6. Individual Responsibility in Emergency Preparedness
+Individual Responsibility in Emergency Preparedness

 You should:

-- Report protection issues immediately.
+- Report safety issues immediately.

-- Participate actively throughout drills.
+- Participate actively during drills.

 When individuals take possession of safety, corporations create cultures where prevention becomes second nature.

-7. The Role of Management and Safety Officers
+The Role of Management and Safety Officers

 - All employees get hold of induction and refresher training.